-You are cordially invited to attend the annual meeting of Stockholders of AeroVironment, Inc. on September 25, 2008 at 10:00 a.m., in the Madera Room North of the Doubletree Hotel at 924 W. Huntington Drive, Monrovia, California 91016, for the following purposes:
+You are cordially invited to attend the annual meeting of Stockholders of AeroVironment, Inc. on September 23, 2009 at 10:00 a.m., in the Madera Room North of the Doubletree Hotel at 924 W. Huntington Drive, Monrovia, California 91016, for the following purposes:

-- (1) To elect Joseph F. Alibrandi to serve as a Class II director for a three-year term; - (2) To ratify the selection of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending April 30, 2009; and - (3) To transact such other business as may properly come before the annual meeting or any adjournments or postponements thereof.
+- (1) To elect two Class III directors to serve for three-year terms; - (2) To ratify the selection of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending April 30, 2010; and - (3) To transact such other business as may properly come before the annual meeting or any adjournments or postponements thereof.

-Only stockholders of record at the close of business on August 8, 2008 are entitled to notice of and to vote at the annual meeting and any adjournment or postponement thereof.
+Only stockholders of record at the close of business on August 7, 2009 are entitled to notice of and to vote at the annual meeting and any adjournment or postponement thereof.
+We will begin distributing this proxy statement, a form of proxy and our 2009 annual report on or about August 19, 2009.